revloc02/dndMarkdown/skt-lysk-giants.md

 * **Ordning:** They don’t compete for status in the ordning

 ___
-**Contemplative Seers:** Storm giants are contemplative seers that live in places far removed from mortal civilization.
-Most have pale purple-gray skin and hair, and glittering emerald eyes.
-Some rare storm giants are violet-skinned, with deep violet or blue-black hair and silvery gray or purple eyes.
-They are benevolent and wise unless angered, in response to which the fury of a storm giant can affect the fate of thousands.
+**Contemplative Seers:** Storm Giants have pale purple-gray skin and hair, and glittering emerald eyes.
+They are **benevolent and wise** unless angered, in response to which the fury of a storm giant can affect the fate of thousands.
 Storm giants live in isolated refuges so far above the surface of the world or below the sea that they are beyond the reach of most other creatures.

-Some make their abodes in cloud-top castles so high that flying dragons appear as specks below.
-Others live atop mountain peaks that pierce the clouds.
-Some occupy palaces covered with algae and coral at the bottom of the ocean, or grim fortresses in undersea rifts.
+Storm giants recall the glory of ancient giant empires and they live out the centuries of their existence in contemplative seclusion, watching for signs, symbols, and omens of Annam’s favor.
+By reading omens and prophesying, storm giants learn of vast secrets previously unknown and **troves of lore** utterly forgotten.

 <div class='footnote'>Giants</div>